Registration Deadline: Deadline to register to vote for the General Election is October 11th.

 - A voter who temporarily resides outside of Kentucky and who maintains eligibility to vote in Kentucky, such as a vacationer;

-- Incarcerated, but not yet convicted of a crime; or
+- Incarcerated, but not yet convicted of a felony; or

 - Employed outside of the county all hours the polling place is open.

 OBTAINING AN ABSENTEE BALLOT

 Online: Absentee ballots may be requested by e-mail from your county clerk.

 In person: You or your spouse, parents, or children may contact your County Clerk to request an absentee ballot application in person.
 The county clerk will mail you the absentee ballot application or you can get an application in person at the county clerk’s office.

 Emergency Voting: You can apply for a medical emergency absentee ballot if a medical emergency occurs within 14 days before an election.
 The spouse of the voter can also apply for a paper absentee ballot.
 The voter, voter's spouse, parent or child or, if none exist, then a brother, sister, niece, nephew or designee of the voter may make the request for a medical emergency application for an absentee ballot.
 The absentee ballot can be hand-delivered to the voter and this may be done on election day.